 Some river waters are hard, meaning they contain significant amounts of alkaline substances, and can be just as effective for scrubbing as seawater.
-Alkalinity of water is expressed in units of pH, and a higher pH washwater improves the removal of SOx.
+A higher pH washwater improves the removal of SOx.
 Levels of pH below 7 can significantly reduce scrubber effectiveness.
 However, washwater throughput volume is another parameter that impacts scrubber effectiveness.
 Even when using washwater with a lower alkaline pH, a SOx removal rate to the required levels can possibly be achieved if a sufficient volume of washwater is used.

-Table 6 lists estimates of scrubber effectiveness in the removal of harmful substances from exhaust gases based on minimum levels of alkalinity being present in the washwater.
+Table 7 lists estimates of scrubber effectiveness in the removal of harmful substances from exhaust gases.